razorpay/blade/packages/blade/src/components/AutoComplete/_decisions/decisions.md

 ### In BottomSheet

-> **Warning**
+> **Note**
 >
-> We will have to turn BottomSheetHeader (and maybe BaseHeader) to a slot to allow adding Input element there.
+> We will be turning BottomSheetHeader (and BaseHeader) to a slot to allow adding Input element there.
+The existing prop will remain and work as is without any breaking change.
+The children slot will come at the end of the header.

-**Open Question:** Should we also remove `leading` `trailing` etc props from Header? since same can be implemented inside the slot.
-This is what we follow for Footer.

 <img height="200" alt="image" src="https://github.com/razorpay/blade/assets/30949385/6867b09a-1ae2-4c4a-a977-e254b45b5282">